krai/ck-qaic/script/setup.aedk/README.md

 ## `[HR]` Copy the Platform SDK to the device

-Go to the directory containing your Platform SDK archive e.g. `/data/qaic`.
+Go to the directory containing your Platform SDK archive e.g. `/local/mnt/workspace/sdks` and copy it to the device e.g. `aedk1`:

 ```
 export SDK_VER=1.6.80